lorenzosinisi/retex/README.md

 - Retex compiles the rules using a directed acyclic graph data structure
 - The activation of nodes is done using a [State Monad and Forward Chaining](https://www.researchgate.net/publication/303626297_Forward_Chaining_with_State_Monad).
-- A list of bindinds is stored at each active node in order to generate complete matched from partial ones
+- A list of bindinds is stored at each active node in order to generate complete matches from partial ones

 ## Warnings